-In the template development and content operation of Anqi CMS, sometimes we need to directly display HTML code or run JavaScript scripts on the page instead of having them parsed by the browser as plain text.This usually occurs in scenarios where third-party statistical code, ad scripts need to be embedded, or code examples need to be displayed in article content.However, for security reasons, Anqi CMS defaults to escaping content output to templates to prevent security vulnerabilities such as cross-site scripting (XSS).
+In AnQi CMS template development and content operation, sometimes we need to display HTML code or run JavaScript scripts directly on the page, rather than having them parsed by the browser as plain text.This usually occurs when it is necessary to embed third-party statistical code, advertising scripts, or display code examples in article content.However, Anqi CMS, for security reasons, defaults to escaping output content to templates to prevent security vulnerabilities such as cross-site scripting (XSS).

-To safely display HTML or JS code in templates without being escaped, we need to understand several key mechanisms provided by the security CMS.
+To safely display HTML or JS code in a template without being escaped, we need to understand several key mechanisms provided by the Anqi CMS.

-Understand the default security mechanism of AnQin CMS
+Understand the default security mechanism of AnQi CMS

-when you are sure that the content you need to output is safe and reliable, and you want it to be normally parsed as an HTML element or executed as JavaScript code, you can use the safe CMS template engine provided bysafeFilter.safeThe filter tells the template engine that the content it processes has been explicitly marked as “safe” by the developer, and does not require HTML escaping and can be output directly.
+When you are sure that the content you need to output is secure and reliable, and you want it to be parsed as an HTML element or executed as JavaScript code by the browser, you can use the security CMS template engine provided bysafefilter.safeThe filter informs the template engine that the content it handles has been explicitly marked as "safe" by the developer, and does not require HTML escaping and can be output directly.

 Usage:

-For example, if you have a variablecustomHtmlStored with custom HTML content:
+For example, if you have a variablecustomHtmlStored custom HTML content:

 <div>